 The FDIC-insured Deposit Account invests solely in a Union Bank and Trust Company and/or Nelnet Bank omnibus deposit account.
 It seeks income consistent with preservation of principal.
 The FDIC-insured Deposit Account is an omnibus savings account pursuant to a fiduciary, custodial and/or agency relationship on behalf of the 529 Plan participants and is insured by the FDIC in the manner and up to the limits described below.

 Investments in the FDIC-insured Deposit Account will earn varying rates of interest.
 The interest rate generally will be equivalent to short-term deposit rates.
 Interest on the deposit account will be compounded daily based on the actual number of days in a year (typically 365 days, except for 366 days in leap years) and will be credited to the deposit account on a monthly basis.
 The interest on the savings account is expressed as an annual percentage yield (“APY”).
 The APY on the deposit account will be reviewed on a periodic basis and may be recalculated as needed at any time.
-The minimum interest rate is 0.53% as of the date of April 1, 2022.
+The minimum APY is 0.50% as of the date of the most recent Program Disclosure Statement.
 To see the current Bank Savings 529 Portfolio APY please go to BrightStart.com or call 877.432.7444.